UniOfGreenwich/softwareproject_-team-1/README.md

 The documentation will further develop as the project moves through its key phases with the initial planning of Phase/1 being delivered on 12/12/23.

+## Requirements
+### Staff
+- Staff all have the same access level.
+- Staff can create a user.
+- "Staff can delete a user, but a confirmation window will occur when asking to delete a user."
+### Students
+- Students will have a lower access level with limited access.
+- Students can look at their own account and pay any outstanding balances.
+### Card Payments
+- There needs to be a card processing system for payment.
+- Payment cannot be stored.
+- A validation check is required and keep in mind all credit card numbers depending on vendor have a different starting number.
+### Inventory
+- 20 books, at least 3 should be journals.
+  - Books require:
+    - Titles
+    - ISBN number
+    - Authors
+    - Synopsis - Find one, don't write it.
+  - Journals require:
+    - Titles
+    - Authors
+    - DOI number
+    - Journal name
+    - Conference paper name of the journal name (Seb's words)
+### Storage system of articles
+- Must use the Dewey Decimal System.
+- Renting
+- Books can only be rented in 3, 7, and 14 day intervals at a time.
+- Renting starts the same day they take out the article.
+- 10p late fee per day late.
+### Data storage
+- JSON, XML, CSV, matrix -  any of these to show what each student has taken out (perhaps start all csv/text files with words so that the files can be identified as book logs - Toby idea).

 <div align=center>

 <br>